ablakely/xbot/README.md

 Tested with Visual Studio 2010.

+#### Modules
+As of current modules are built outside of the main build process.
+To build modules, you will need to either use the provided batch file or build them manually.

+    buildmod.bat <module>

+More complex modules may include a ```make.bat``` file which can be used to build the module.

+This will be improved in the future.

 ## Configuration
 The bot will read xbot.cfg if none is specified at the command line with ```-c <file>```.